massimo-terenzi/CooRTweetReports/README.md

 ## ✨ What's New

-- **Content ID Links**: Optionally include source links (MCL URLs) in the examples analyzed by GPT
+- **Content ID Tracking**: Optionally include content identifiers in the examples analyzed by GPT
-  - Enable via checkbox: "Include content links (MCL URLs) in examples"
+  - Enable via checkbox: "Include content IDs in examples"
-  - When enabled, GPT receives both the text and its source URL for verification
+  - When enabled, GPT receives both the text and its content reference for verification
-  - Useful for tracing coordinated content back to original posts
+  - Useful for tracing coordinated content back to original posts (URLs, post IDs, or other identifiers)

 ---